Attano/l4d2-tourney-rules/rules_EQLeague.md

 #####6.1 Penalties
 The minimum penalty for illegal modifications or addons is a forfeit loss for the match.
-There is no maximum penalty, which may include team expulsion from the tournament, forfeiture of already played matches, and forfeiture of team eligibility for any prizes.
+There is no maximum penalty, which may include team expulsion from the league and forfeiture of already played matches.

 #####6.2 Permitted modifications
 The following modifications are PERMITTED: